-Signature Recruitment has been shortlisted for this year’s Lord Mayor’s Dragon Awards.
-The City of London-based recruitment consultancy’s Professional Mentoring Programme to help young people secure work through sharing practical expertise in CV writing, interview support and professional etiquette, has been shortlisted for the prestigious Heart of the City Award.
+Signature Recruitment came 2nd in this year’s Lord Mayor’s Dragon Awards.
+The City of London-based recruitment consultancy’s Professional Mentoring Programme to help young people secure work through sharing practical expertise in CV writing, interview support and professional etiquette, also received a Highly Commended accolade for the prestigious Heart of the City Award.

 The Lord Mayor’s Dragon Awards, organised by the City of London Corporation, recognise firms which go the extra mile to build strong community relationships, tackle disadvantage or inequality, promote inclusion or boost skills.
 This year’s applicants supported over 188,000 people, provided almost £3 million in support and mobilised volunteers who contributed over 13,000 hours to community groups and other worthy causes.
 Only 14 companies have made the shortlist for this year’s awards, with Signature Recruitment being 1 of 3 Finalists for the Heart of the City Award.